Mexico imposes tariffs on $3 billion worth of US exports

 The group says that there are 110,000 US jobs directly tied to US pork exports to Mexico as well as to other countries.

-NAFTA generally prevents the US, Mexico and Canada from imposing tariffs on imports from one another.
+NAFTA, the three nation trade pact, generally prevents the US, Mexico and Canada from imposing tariffs on imports from one another.
 But President Donald Trump has been a fierce critic of NAFTA, and the three countries are holding negotiations on possible changes to the free trade deal.

+The Trump administration said it needs to impose tariffs on steel and aluminum imports because overcapacity in those industries globally is hurting US steel mills and aluminum smelters by driving down the prices of their products, forcing many out of business.
+The US Commerce Department says that constitutes a threat to US national security.

+Canada has also announced plans to retaliate with tariffs of up to 25% on nearly $13 billion of US products, set to take effect on July 1.
+Those products include US steel and aluminum as well as food an other agricultural products.

 The US Chamber of Commerce says that 2.6 million jobs are threatened by the Trump administration's hardline stance on imports, citing the possibility of retaliatory tariffs by US trading partners.
 According to a survey of US CEOs, many are scaling back their hiring and spending plans due to fears of a trade war.